Skip to main content

 Back to top

-This State-assisted scheme involves selling your property to an approved housing body, allowing you to remain in the property as a tenant paying rent to the approved housing body.
-Full suitability for this arrangement is subject to criteria agreed under the scheme.
+This is a State-assisted scheme where you sell your property to an approved housing body and remain in the property as a tenant paying rent to them.
+Full eligibility for this arrangement depends on the criteria agreed under the scheme.

 Back to top